-We left off the log of our current voyage with departing from Marina del Rey, California on January 30, 2018.
-Since it was getting late in the season (most sailors bound for Mexico try to head out in October as soon as hurricane season is over), we decided to make a nonstop overnight passage to Ensenada, the northern port of entry on the Baja Peninsula.
-We had a dead calm for the whole 28 hours of the passage, but the spectacular clear skies and the total eclipse of the super moon made up for it!
+I left off the log of our current voyage with departing from Marina del Rey, California on January 30, 2018.
+Since it was getting late in the season (most sailors bound for Mexico try to head out in October as soon as hurricane season is over), we decided to make a nonstop overnight hop to Ensenada, the northern port of entry on the Baja Peninsula.
+We had a dead calm for the whole 28 hours of the passage, but the spectacular clear skies and the total eclipse of the “super moon” made up for it!
 Continue reading

 That title rhymes… sorry… couldn’t help myself 🙂

-We soon had the boat all put away for our absence over the holidays – less of a process than when we’d left her for months in the storm-tossed Aleutians, but still a bit of work.
-When we returned in mid-January 2018, she was just as we’d left her, always a relief!
+We soon had the boat all put away for our absence over the holidays – less of a process than when we’d left her for months in the Aleutians, but still a bit of work.
+When we returned in late January 2018, she was just as we’d left her, always a relief!
 Continue reading

-We said goodbye to Morro Bay, and the wonderful time we’d had there seeing the elephant seals, on December 9, 2017.
-Since San Francisco, we’d gotten into a habit of leaving at sunset, and we did so again as we motored across the Morro Bay bar and set sail in the wake of the beautiful tall ships, Lady Washington and Hawaiian Chieftain.
+We said goodbye to Morro Bay, and the great time we’d had there seeing the elephant seals, on December 9, 2017.
+Since San Francisco, we’d gotten into a habit of leaving at sunset, and we did so again as we motored across the Morro Bay bar and set sail in the wake of the tall ships Lady Washington and Hawaiian Chieftain.

 The light breeze we encountered at the harbor mouth soon died off to nothing, so that we started the engine again to motor through a flat calm.
 We had an uneventful rounding of Point Conception, a notorious bit of the California coast, in the middle of the night, and we were close enough to see the hazy red glow of the wild-fires that were engulfing that area at the time.
 In fact, the air was so thick with smoke that my chest felt very constricted by the end of my watch, so much so at one point that I had trouble breathing.
 I obviously shouldn’t have waited until then to root around for my respirator, but one’s motivation to dig around with a flashlight in the recesses of the tool lockers isn’t great by 3:30 AM after fighting sleepiness since midnight.

-When dawn came, we could see how thick the smoke really was – we even saw large patches of ash lying on the calm water.
+When dawn came, I could see how thick the smoke really was – we even saw large patches of ash lying on the calm water.
 Continue reading